 This course offers an interdisciplinary study of contemporary Brazilian cinema focusing on issues of representation, reception and spectatorship, and construction of (national, cultural, gender, and racial) identity.
 In addition to the films viewed as part of the course, reviews and substantive readings will contribute to an examination of five main topics: 1) Constructions of Gender; 2) Representations of National Identity; 3) Race and Class; 4) Queer Images; and, 5) Marginality and Violence.
 All films studied in class will link two or more of these topics.

 Portuguese I or II

 All students will take a course in Portuguese language offered in conjunction with Associacao Alumni in São Paulo.
 Students will be placed in an appropriate level upon taking a placement exam.

 As part of the program, a variety of local excursions in and around São Paulo will be included, such as day trips to the port city of Santos (the largest seaport in Latin America), Embu and Salesópolis.
-Other excursions in Brazil may include visits to Paraty (Rio de Janeiro State), Rio de Janeiro and Salvador (Bahia State).
+Other excursions in Brazil may include visits to Paraty (Rio de Janeiro State), Rio de Janeiro, and Recife (Pernambuco State).

 - Successful completion of Basic Portuguese (POR 100) before the term abroad.

 Students will be placed with a host family while in São Paulo.